kvarak/dnd/docs/_Rules/skills.md

 <details>
 <summary>Fiery Spirit of Passion</summary>
 <div markdown="1">

-<i>Prerequisite: Devoted follower of Balder, Calistria, Hanali Celanil, Hathor, Sheyanna Flaxenstrand or Shelyn</i>
+*Prerequisite: Devoted follower of Balder, Calistria, Hanali Celanil, Hathor, Sheyanna Flaxenstrand or Shelyn*

 Your faith blooms, giving you a fierce devotion, beauty and free spirited passion.
 The deity you are devoted to grants you a fiery and irrepressible strength of soul and a breath catching grace of form.
 Gain +1 to your Charisma.
 In addition You share a deep bond with your companions, driving them forward with your fiery passion and spirit.
 When you and at least one allied creature within 20 ft make a saving throw against the Frightened condition at the same time, they can use your saving throw instead of theirs if yours is higher.
 A creature can only replace their roll with yours once and must complete a long rest before they can do so again.

 <details>
 <summary>Fiery Soul</summary>
-You can draw upon your faith to unleash the magnetic fiery soul within you with the effect of the spell enthrall, which you can cast once between each long rest without expending a spell slot.
+You can draw upon your faith to unleash the magnetic fiery soul within you with the effect of the spell *enthrall*, which you can cast once between each long rest without expending a spell slot.
 When you cast it in this way, the spell does not require a somatic component.
 Charisma is your spellcasting ability for this spell.
 <details>
 <summary>Fiery Personality</summary>
-When you cast enthrall using this trait, you additionally gain the effects of the sanctuary spell and advantage on all Speechcraft and Performance checks against creatures that failed their saving throw.
+When you cast *enthrall* using this trait, you additionally gain the effects of the sanctuary spell and advantage on all Speechcraft and Performance checks against creatures that failed their saving throw.
 All effects end when the enthrall spell ends, or if you break the effects of sanctuary by making an attack or casting a spell.
 </details>
 </details>
 </div>